wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/cloud-sustainability-overview/includes/key-concepts-sustainability.md

 ## Global Warming Potential
 Human activities produce carbon dioxide, methane, refrigerants, and other greenhouse gases, each with its own Global Warming Potential (GWP).
 These emissions are converted to a single unit of measurement, carbon dioxide equivalent (or CO<sub>2</sub>e), by using their GWP.

-Global Warming Potential (GWP) is the potency with which each gas traps heat from the sun.
+GWP is the potency with which each gas traps heat from the sun.
 The Sustainability Manager uses GWP to convert an organization’s multifaceted emissions into carbon dioxide equivalent (CO<sub>2</sub>e).

 Carbon dioxide equivalent (CO<sub>2</sub>e) is a unified metric for multiple greenhouse gases.